 August 9, 1974: Nixon, facing almost certain impeachment for his actions regarding Watergate, resigns the presidency.
 It is the 5th anniversary of Sharon Tate’s death, and the 4th anniversary of Nixon making his odd, attention-whoring “Manson is guilty” statement.

 It is my opinion that we are, at present, entering a similar bizarre matrix of events—including the notable space exploration milestone stuck in the middle of it—though one with a far more “compressed” timeframe.
-If this notion is correct, then we must ask: who is Nixon, and who is Manson?
-What is Vietnam & Cambodia in this equation?
-And how will all this be handled so that this wheel of karma does not turn inexorably again?
-How do we finally end this cycle?

 Do I have to do this all over again?